 Congratulations on receiving an offer to study the LLM Legal Practice Course (LLM LPC) at Nottingham Law School (NLS).
 We’ve designed our LLM LPC to provide you with the qualifications and practical knowledge employers regard as essential in the current legal market.
-We offer you many opportunities to build on your interview techniques and analytical experience, which you’ll then use as a practising solicitor.
-Additional opportunities are available through our Legal Advice Centre, where you can get involved in pro bono work, working on real cases and offering legal advice to the public.
+We offer you many opportunities to build on your interview techniques and analytical experience, which you will then use as a practising solicitor.
+Additional opportunities are available through our on-campus law firm, NLS Legal, where you can get involved in pro bono work, working on real cases and offering legal advice to the public.

 Please be aware that as well as any conditions we have set out in your offer, the Solicitors Regulation Authority (SRA) also imposes requirements, which you must also meet in order to enrol on the LPC.